Burton Water System

 Plans for future upgrades

 The Burton Water system benefited from a number of upgrades prior to being converted to an RDCK service.
-No significant capital works are planned for the immediate future
+Distribution system upgrades are planned for 2022 and 2023.

 In January 2011, ownership and operation of the Burton water system transferred to the RDCK.
 This system was historically owned and operated by the Burton Water Corporation, a subsidiary company of BC Hydro.